 translationCore: a Platform for Precision

 translationCore is an open-source, open-access, cross-platform software tool that enables comprehensive checking of Bible translations.
-(NOTE: Technically, translationCore is a modular platform that is highly extensible and will soon provide far more functionality, including management of content repositories, translation teams, publishing, etc. Its primary use is for checking.)
-It is built on the Door43 content management platform ([door43.org]) and is designed to easily integrate with other Bible translation software (including translationStudio) and ParaTExt).
+(NOTE: Technically, translationCore is a modular platform that is highly extensible and will soon provide far more functionality, including management of content repositories, translation teams, publishing, etc. Its primary use is for checking).
+It integrates with the Door43 Content Service and is designed to easily work with other Bible translation software (including translationStudio) and ParaTExt).

 It is designed to provide a real-world implementation of the theoretical framework described so far in this document.
 That is, translationCore attempts to freely provide each ethnolinguistic Church with comprehensive checking resources that enable the Church to confidently and reliably confirm and improve the accuracy of their own Bible translations (“trustworthy”) by applying the principles of excellence in Bible translation (described in translationAcademy) and enabling the comparison of their translations against multiple sources and the original languages so that the Church can confidently rely on their Bible translation (“trusted”).